The Comic Book Murals of Brussels (Tintin)

 Belgium: the capital of comics

 No other country has produced more comic artists than Belgium.
 A mighty feat for such a small country.
-The tradition dates back almost a full century ago, when Tintin was created by Belgian artist Hergé and the Smurfs were created by Belgian artist Peyo.
+The tradition dates back to almost a full century ago after Belgian artist Hergé created The Adventures of Tintin in 1929.

-As you can imagine it would require more than a few days in the city to find all the murals but I had a fun time seeking a few out, well, actually, I stumbled upon most of the ones I saw and jotted down their whereabouts to share with you.
+As you can imagine, it would require more than a few days in the city to find all the murals.
+However, you can still find a lot in just a single day.
+I had a fun time seeking a few out and now I want to share their whereabouts with you.

 Finding Tintin Murals in Brussels